 Bench top dehydration of whole branches, shoots or single leaves for vulnerability analysis

 Bench top dehydration is performed on quite intact systems such as whole branches or shoots on which the water potential can be measured directly.
-Detached branches or shoots are harvested at pre-dawn and rehydrated over night.
+Detached branches or shoots are harvested at pre-dawn and rehydrated over the night.
 If possible, sensors are mounted on well watered plants or detached branches one day before the acoustic measurements take place.
 If (for some reason) the sensor has to be mounted shortly before the measurements, all cut ends have to be carefully sealed with parafilm or with plastic foil.
 During sensor mounting and before measurements, leaves shall be covered by a black plastic bag in order to avoid transpiration.

-While AE data are continuously recorded during dehydration on the lab bench, point measurements (Scholander technique, e.g. Mayr and Rosner 2011) or continuous measurements (psychrometry, e.g. Wolkerstorfer et al. 2012, stem shrinkage with dendrometers, e.g. Vergeynst et al. 2015) of water potential take place.
+While AE data are continuously recorded during dehydration on the lab bench, point measurements (Scholander technique, e.g. Mayr and Rosner 2011, Oletic et al. 2020) or continuous measurements (psychrometry, e.g. Wolkerstorfer et al. 2012, stem shrinkage with dendrometers, e.g. Vergeynst et al. 2015) of water potential take place.
 The frequency of water potential point measurements depends on the size of the branch/shoot, the number of leaves available and the total duration of dehydration (leaf wilting).
 Vergeynst et al. (2015) recently found for grapevine that loss in water potential is linearly related to stem shrinkage.
 Additional dendrometer measurements can thus decrease the number of harvested leaves needed for point measurements of water potential.
 This may help to keep a more “intact system” during dehydration.
 The relationship between water potential and stem shrinkage should however be validated.
 In any case, wounds induced due to leaf sampling should be sealed immediately by silicone grease.

 The AE method can also be used for the construction of hydraulic vulnerability curves of single (isolated) leaves (e.g. Johnson et al. 2009).
 As leaves dehydrate, the water potential of nearby (on the lab bench) leaves is measured as an approximation of the leaf water potential of the leaves to which an AE sensor is attached.
 The nearby leaves should be treated with silicon-based grease to mimic the conditions of the leaves to which the sensors are attached.